First chance to hear this timely thinking-in-poetry by Philip Gross and Lesley Saunders.

 Poetry School seminars are intimate workshops led by some of our best working poets.
 These groups have helped many writers around the UK become part of their local poetry communities and to develop their work through long-term guidance.
 In these seminars, a small group of participants meet on a monthly basis to workshop poems-in-progress, discuss contemporary poetry and develop new skills and confidence in their writing, all under the direction and guidance of a published tutor.

-This group will meet at The Courtyard in Hereford on (generally) the first Tuesday of the month, with classes taking place 17:45 – 20:15 and running from October 2018 to May 2019.
+This group will meet at The Courtyard in Hereford on (generally) the first Tuesday of the month, from October 2018 to May 2019.
 This will be a small and supportive group, with a maximum of 8 students, and will be led by the award-winning poet Philip Gross.
-Places for the year cost £240 full price, with concessions available of £228 for those over 60, or £192 for those in receipt of state benefits (such as PIP or JSA), and the balance can also be paid in instalments.
+Places for the year cost £240 full price, with concessions available for those over 60 or in receipt of state benefits.

 This seminar is full and has now started, but keep in touch with the Poetry School to catch new groups, in various parts of the coutry, as they begin.